ramapithecus/Disco-metal-playlist/README.md

 # Disco-metal-playlist
-adding songs to the table
+adding songs to the table, my goal is to make whole page using js